speccytools/spectranet-index-module/Readme.md

 Alternatively, load up the TAP file from [latest release](https://github.com/speccytools/spectranet-index-module/releases/latest).

-This this tool installs itself as a Spectranet Module, it's going to remain installed unless you manually delete it.
+This tool installs itself as a Spectranet Module, it's going to remain installed unless you manually delete it.
 So `!` command would work every time.

 ## How does it work?